While still a young organization. Ocean Wishes has been successful in helping children all around the world. Below are some of our success stories.

 A number of Jong Bonaire teens have decided they want to become nurses after joining Club Social, which volunteers in the hospital and nursing home.
 Club Social also has activities with the Police department, the animal shelter and other organizations where the teens learn about volunteering in the community as well as finding potential career directions.

-Through Bonaire’s Tourism Awareness Program, a group of Jong Bonaire teens were taught folkloric dancing.
+Through Bonaire’s Tourism Awareness Program, a group of Jong Bonaire teens was taught folkloric dancing.
 Other teens have learned about potential jobs in the tourism sector, which is the largest employer on the island.

 Press Release from Maria Fareri Children’s Hospital at the Westchester Medical Center, New York